lynkos/algae-detection/README.md

       ```
 3. If successfully connected, your iPhone's screen should look like this:<br>
    <img alt="iPhone connected" height="350" src="src/assets/iphone/iphone_ui_connect.png">
-4. Press `q` on your computer or 'Disconnect' on your iPhone to exit the program<br>
+4. Press 'Escape' on your computer or 'Disconnect' on your iPhone to exit the program<br>
    <img alt="iPhone disconnected" height="350" src="src/assets/iphone/iphone_ui_disconnect.png">

 #### Webcam